xcjs/musebot/docs/Musebot.md

 1. In Discord, go to `User Settings` » `Advanced` » `Enable Developer Mode`.
 2. Right click on a channel for Musebot to use and click `Copy Channel ID`.
 3. Add the channel ID(s) to the `MUSEBOT_DISCORD_CHANNELS` environment variable.

-## Start Musebot

-1. After installation and registration are complete, open a terminal and run `./musebot`.
-2. If you wish to run Musebot as a system service, there are several
-   recommendations:

-   * Add Musebot to a Docker container.
-   * Or create a systemd service for Musebot.

-   Additional runtime options may be provided at a later date.